gears1763-2/RoadToZero/README.md

-This is a 3X (i.e. eXplore, eXpand, eXploit) game that aims to teach players about integrating renewable energy production and storage assets, over the long term, into an isolated microgrid (in this case, a remote island settlement).
+This is a 3X (i.e. eXplore, eXpand, eXploit) game that aims to teach players about integrating renewable energy production and storage assets into an isolated microgrid (in this case, a remote island settlement), and then managing their operations over the long term.

 --------